 Rack Mount Home Lab Power supply

-The aforementioned CyberPower UPS comes with six outlets – four backup /w surge + two surge only.
-Currently under my desk I’m using seven outlets, and this is before ordering a replacement ISP modem, router, switch, servers and does not consider any future expansion.
-Right above the the UPS I will be mounting the following:
+The aforementioned CyberPower UPS comes with six outlets – four backup /w surge + two surges only.
+Currently, under my desk, I’m using seven outlets, and this is before ordering a replacement ISP modem, router, switch, servers and does not consider any future expansion.
+Right above the UPS, I will be mounting the following:

 - ADJ Products AC POWER STRIP (PC-100A) – $ (specs / alternative) – will plug this into the 1U CyberPower UPS.

-Update: This is very convenient piece of hardware.
-It plugs direct into the UPS and allows easy on/off switching of other equipment and devices.
+Update: This is a very convenient piece of hardware.
+It plugs directly into the UPS and allows easy on/off switching of other equipment and devices.

 Rack Mount Home Lab Cooling Fans

-Maintaining an optimal temperature for rack-mounted equipment prevents overheating, ensures consistent performance and extends their lifespan.
+Maintaining an optimal temperature for rack-mounted equipment prevents overheating, ensures consistent performance, and extends their lifespan.
 The plan is to mount an intake fan at the bottom rack unit position (remember hot air rises).
-Then after testing, I will decide whether I’ll need an exhaust fan at the very top of the rack.
+After testing, I will decide whether I’ll need an exhaust fan at the very top of the rack.

 - AC Infinity CLOUDPLATE T7-N, Rack Mount Fan Panel 2U, Intake for 19” Racks – $110 (specs) – an intelligent cooling fan system providing quiet high airflow cooling.
 The system is housed in a solid aluminum 2U case that’s less than 4 inches deep.
 It includes a thermostat for automatic fan speed during varying temperatures.
 A max airflow rating of 220 CFM will provide useful cooling to server, network, and other equipment.